-Administration of all non-prescription medication will be made at the written request of a parent or guardian.
-The written non-prescription medication order form must be on file in the nurse's office before any non-prescription medication can be administered to a student.
-The school nurse or designated building administrator retains authority to exercise medical judgment in the best interest of the student in each individual case.
-The non-prescription medication is to be brought to the school nurse in the original container, including the manufacturer's original label with the ingredients listed.
-The student's name must be affixed to the container.
-Non-Prescription forms are available on the school web site under "Nurse's Office" in the Parent pull down.
+Administration of all non-prescription medication will be made at the written request of a parent or guardian, however, the school nurse or designated building administrator retains authority to exercise medical judgment in the best interest of the student in each individual case.
+The non-prescription medication brought to the school nurse with the shelf display manufacturer's original label with the ingredients listed and the student's name affixed to the container.
+A written non-prescription medication order form must be on file in the nurse's office before any non-prescription medication can be administered to a student.